Under the bar: acrylamide and food safety

 - 2013: EFSA plans to update its European exposure assessment based on information on more recent acrylamide levels in food and new food consumption data.

-- FoodDrinkEurope acrylamide toolbox (PDF, external link)
+- FoodDrinkEurope acrylamide toolbox (PDF)

 You may need to download additional plug-ins to open this file.